contractlevel/yield/README.md

 - `totalShares` is on parent
 - `totalValue` is on child2 (strategy)

 These 3 values are required to calculate the `usdcWithdrawAmount`.
-When the `shareBurnAmount` is significantly small, the calculation can return less than the minimum amount of USDC to 6 decimals $1.000000 (.000000).
+When the `shareBurnAmount` is significantly small, the calculation can return less than the minimum amount of USDC to 6 decimals ($0.000001).
 This value is a significantly small fraction of a cent.
 If we tried to calculate this amount, it would return 0.
 Then if we try to withdraw this amount (0) from a yield strategy and send it across ccip to be transferred to the withdrawer, it would cause issues such as the transfer failing because the transferAmount is 0.

-Therefore the current, unfortunate solution (at least for the time constrained context of the hackathon) is to not withdraw or transfer anything if someone burns an amount of shares small enough that it is worth less than the 6th decimal after a $.
+Therefore the current mitigation is to not withdraw or transfer anything if someone burns an amount of shares small enough that it is worth less than `0.000001 USDC`.

-It is unlikely to expect anyone to want to withdraw such a small amount of dust, but this edge case still needs to be acknowledged, and is handled as such by simply allowing the small amount of shares to be burnt without any redemption of USDC.
+It is unlikely to expect anyone to want to withdraw such a small amount of dust, but this issue still needs to be documented.

-We could add a min burn amount, and revert if this amount is not provided when a burn is attempted, but to do so would require the same above CCIP txs + extra ones just to tell the withdrawer that no, we cant burn your insignificant amount of shares.
+We could add a min burn amount, and revert if this amount is not provided when a burn is attempted, but to do so would require the same above CCIP txs + extra ones just to tell the withdrawer that "no, we cant burn your insignificant amount of shares".

 ## Testnet Deployments

-The Contract Level Yield infrastructure has been deployed across three testnets (Ethereum Sepolia, Base Sepolia, and Avalanche Fuji), in order to test the various scenarios using Chainlink - all of which are successful.
+The Contract Level Yield infrastructure has been deployed across three testnets (Ethereum Sepolia, Base Sepolia, and Avalanche Fuji), in order to test the various onchain scenarios using Chainlink - all of which are successful.

 Ethereum Sepolia is the Parent chain purely because it has open access to Log-trigger Automation (although access was granted to Log-trigger Automation on Base Sepolia after these deployments - thanks!).

 [Mock contracts](https://github.com/contractlevel/yield/tree/main/test/mocks/testnet) were used in place of some strategy contracts either due to their unavailability on testnets or their testnet equivalents not behaving as expected.
 These mocks do not generate any yield, but otherwise behave as their mainnet counterparts would in terms of depositing and withdrawing funds in the context of the Contract Level Yield system.

-The DefiLlama API does not provide testnet data, so mainnet data was used to set the strategy protocol and chain.
+The DefiLlama API does not provide testnet data, so mainnet data was used to determine the strategy protocol and chain.

 ### Eth Sepolia